CSS-Tricks/AnythingSlider-Fx-Builder/README.markdown

 ```

 ## Change Log

+### Version 1.0.1
+* Updated links to point to the repo's new location on CSS-Tricks
+* Updated demo to use CSS-Tricks' version of AnythingSlider

 ### Version 1.0
 * Practice what you preach... set the image dimensions in the main demo\